ntotten-kainos/Agile-T2-Frontend/README.md

 https://www.selenium.dev/documentation/

 1. Run `npm run test-ui` to run UI tests locally
-1. Ensure the frontend server is running for local tests but running `npm start`
+1. Ensure the frontend server is running for local tests by running `npm start`
 1. The backend API must be running locally in order to access information from the database

 Config